jamesAlhassan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 102-fibonacci.c - a program that prints the first 50 Fibonacci numbers, starting with 1 and 2

 103-fibonacci.c - rogram that finds and prints the sum of the even-valued terms

+104-fibonacci.c - a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2